 Ingredients

-You’ll be able to find all the ingredients for this butter chicken really easily at a supermarket – and I bet you’ll already have that secret ingredient in your cupboard!
+You’ll be able to find all the ingredients for this butter chicken easily at the store – and I bet you’ll already have that secret ingredient in your cupboard!

-- Tomato sauce.
+• Tomato sauce.
+Aka. ketchup.
 And here’s that secret ingredient!
 Every Kiwi household will have a bottle of this tomato sauce.
 It works here because it provides sweetness and acidity to the curry, all in one convenient bottle.
 I know it might sound strange, but I promise it works.

 How to make it